Bluejay47/AviaryClasses/README.md

 - **Level 13:** **Kinetic Instauration** - Enhanced restoration removing multiple conditions
 - **Level 17:** **Mass Kinetic Instauration** - Area-effect restoration for entire party

 **Playstyle:** Pure support healer with Intelligence-based mechanics and a visual buffer system (Lingering Energies buff shows remaining charges). **Important:** Limited to Water element only, which significantly reduces damage potential compared to standard Kineticists (no access to powerful Fire/Earth damage abilities).
-This trade-off balances the powerful healing capabilities and eliminates the burn management that typically constrains Kineticists.
+This trade-off balances the powerful healing capabilities and eliminates the burn management of typically Kineticists.

 ---